nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     <i>Figure 18: Sequence Diagram for Find Command</i>
 </p>

+Referring to Figure 18, the following is a summarized steps of the interactions that `FindCommand` performs, with some higher level details in `CommandParser` and `ParameterParser` omitted for simplicity.

-1. The user executes `find k/KEYWORDS` command with an intent to view a filtered list of transactions that match the searching keywords.
+1. The user executes `find k/KEYWORD` command with an intent to view a filtered list of transactions that match the search keyword, e.g. `bus_fare`.

-2. The `CommandParser#parse()` method is called to initialize the `Command` object with `FindCommand`, accompanied by a string of keywords to search for.
+2. The `CommandParser#parse()` method will initialize the `Command` object with `FindCommand`, and thereafter, the initialization of the `keyword` variable is performed in the `ParameterParser` class.

-3. Moolah Manager (`Duke`) calls `FindCommand#execute()` method which first checks whether the string of keywords is empty via the `FindCommand#checkFindFormat()` method.
-If `keywords` is empty, a `FindTransactionMissingKeywordsException` object will be thrown with an error message.

-4. Since there exists a string of keywords in a successful execution, the `TransactionList#findTransactions()` method will be called to loop through all `Transaction` objects from `ArrayList<Transaction>`, checking if they match (i.e. contain) any searching keywords given.
+3. In the `ParameterParser` class, various checks are performed to ensure that only a single search keyword without spaces has been entered.
+4. Once all checks have passed, `FindCommand` class will `execute()` whereby it will call `FindTransactions()` twice (once within itself, and the other on the `TransactionList` class) to generate the list of filtered transactions.
+The purpose of `TransactionList#findTransactions()` is to loop through all `Transaction` objects from `ArrayList<Transaction> transactions`, checking if their description match the keyword given.
+Note that it is checked on a case-insensitive basis.

-5. `Transaction` objects that contain the searching keywords will be appended into a formatted string and returned by the `TransactionList#findTransactions()` method.
+5. Matching `Transaction` objects will be appended into a formatted string and returned to the `FindCommand` class.

-6. If `FindCommand` checks that `transactionsList` string is not empty, it will call `Ui#showTransactionsList()` method to display the transactions.
-Otherwise, `Ui#showInfoMessage()` will be called.
+6. If `FindCommand` class checks that `transactionsList` string is empty, it will call `Ui#showInfoMessage()`.
+Otherwise, `Ui#showTransactionsList()` method is called to display the transactions.

 _Written by: Chua Han Yong Darren_